datacamp/community-courses-intro-to-data.world-in-python/chapter3.md

 ## Merge the two datasets together on the state and STUSAB fields.
 Assign to a merged_dataframe variable.
 merged_dataframe = police_shootings.merge(state_abbrvs, how = 'left', left_on = 'state', right_on='STUSAB')

-## Add a 'citystate' column to the police_shootings dataframe, populating it with the concatinated values from the 'city' and 'STATE_NAME' columns, separated by ', '.
+## Add a 'citystate' column to the merged_dataframe dataframe, populating it with the concatinated values from the 'city' and 'STATE_NAME' columns, separated by ', '.
 merged_dataframe["citystate"] = merged_dataframe["city"] + ", " + merged_dataframe["STATE_NAME"]

-## Print head of merged dataframe
+## Print head of merged_dataframe
 pp.pprint(merged_dataframe.head(5))
 ```